A Reanalysis of the FDA's Benefit--Risk Assessment of Moderna's mRNA-1273 COVID Vaccine Based on a Model Incorporating Benefits Derived from Prior COVID Infection: Methods

 \subsection{Estimating Values for Model Inputs}

 Like the FDA, we account for uncertainties in model inputs by adopting a scenario-based assessment.
-Table~\ref{MIA} of Section~\ref{ModernaBR} above summarizes the model-input assumptions the FDA used for each of the six scenarios of its mRNA-1273 assessment \cite{Yogurtcu}.
-Observe that the first three scenarios differ only in their COVID-incidence assumptions, with Scenario 1 representing the FDA's most likely scenario.
-Our first three scenarios, Scenarios A--C, are reanalyses, respectively, of the FDA' s Scenarios 1--3 in that our COVID incidence assumptions are derived from the FDA's corresponding assumptions.
-Based on information available at the time of the FDA's mRNA-1273 analysis, we consider the COVID incidence assumption of our Scenario D more likely to be accurate than those of Scenarios A-C; also, for Scenario D our values for other input variables represent our best estimates.
-Thus, we consider Scenario D to be our most likely scenario.
-In Scenario E, our final scenario, we assume that prior infection and mRNA-1273 vaccination provide equivalent protection against Omicron, which, for reasons discussed in Section~\ref{Benefits}, we believe to be the minimum reasonable assumption of prior-infection's protectiveness relative to vaccination's protectiveness.
-Model inputs and outputs for our scenarios are described in Table~\ref{ResultsTable} of the next section, while the methods we use to estimate input values are described below and summarized in Table~\ref{InputsTable}.
-Our estimates are based on data available to the FDA before 1/22/22.
+The FDA's model-input assumptions for its six scenarios of \cite{Yogurtcu} are summarized in Table~\ref{MIA} above.
+Observe that the first three scenarios differ only in their COVID incidence assumptions, with Scenario 1 representing the FDA's most likely scenario.
+Our first three scenarios, Scenarios A--C, are reanalyses, respectively, of the FDA's Scenarios 1--3 because our COVID incidence assumptions are derived from the FDA's.
+Based on information available at the time of the FDA's mRNA-1273 analysis, we consider the COVID incidence assumption of our Scenario D more likely to be accurate than those of Scenarios A--C; also, for Scenario D, our values for other inputs represent our best estimates.
+Thus, Scenario D is our most likely scenario.
+In Scenario E, our final scenario, we assume that prior infection and mRNA-1273 vaccination provide equivalent protection against Omicron, which, for reasons discussed Section~\ref{Benefits}, we believe to be the minimum reasonable assumption of prior infection's protectiveness relative to vaccination's protectiveness.
+Model inputs and outputs for our scenarios are described in the next section, while the methods we use to estimate input values are described below and summarized in Table~\ref{InputsTable}.
+Our estimates are based on data available to the FDA before 22 January 2022.